SwedbankPay/developer.swedbankpay.com/pax-terminal/Nexo-Retailer/dialog-in-terminal.md

   content: live_help
   outlined: true
 ---
-The terminal offers at the moment three differnt possibilities to communicate with the customer.
+The terminal offers at the moment three different possibilities to communicate with the customer.
 There is a `DisplayRequest` and then two types of `InputRequest`.
 One to get a response on a Yes/No question and the other to ask a customer to enter a digit string.
 The request may be sent during a login session when no other request is on going.

 ```mermaid
 sequenceDiagram